Student Code of Conduct: The Big 4

-Students at Butterfield Canyon Elementary are very well behaved and seek to behave in ways that demonstrate that they value Respect, Responsibility, and Safety (The BIG 3).
+Students at Butterfield Canyon Elementary are very well behaved and seek to behave in ways that demonstrate that they value Respect, Optimistic, Accepting and Responsible (The BIG 4).

 Students are expected to follow the behavior expectations detailed in the matrix.
-Reminder signs are posted at various locations throughout the building to serve as a reminder of what the BIG 3 look like in that particular area.
-The Big 3 become the "Why" behind other specific rules.
+Reminder signs are posted at various locations throughout the building to serve as a reminder of what the BIG 4 look like in that particular area.
+The Big 4 become the "Why" behind other specific rules.
+ROAR Matrix

-Students who demonstrate the BIG 3 are being good examples to their peers.
+Students who demonstrate the BIG 4 are being good examples to their peers.
 Leaders are examples.
-Students caught being leaders are positively reinforced by the intrinsic benefits, verbal praise, and may receive a "PAWSitive" ticket.
-Once students collect enough "PAWSitive" tickets, they will be able to turn them into the office for a token to use in our Token Tower.
+Students caught being leaders are positively reinforced by the intrinsic benefits, verbal praise, and may receive a "PAWS"itive ticket.
+Once students collect enough "PAWS"itive tickets, they will be able to turn them into the office for a token to use in our Token Tower.
 A weekly drawing will be held for larger prizes.

 This handbook is intended to provide a written description of our policies, procedures, and programs.
 Many but not all of these topics are covered in other parts of this website, but this is a consolidated/printable version of our School Handbook.